 Ethiopian is my all-time favorite type of cuisine.
 I became addicted to it about 20 years ago and I've been tracking it down anywhere I go ever since.
-I have yet to eat it in Ethiopia (one day!) but I've still done a great job at eating it all over the world.
+I have yet to eat it in Ethiopia, but I've still done a great job at eating it all over the world.

 So, why is it so great?
 Well, it's amazingly delicious.
 And when I say amazing, I mean ah-ma-zing.
 Slow-cooked, superbly spiced, colorful vegetables and lentils simmered to perfection.
 Fresh, healthy, and plant-based.
-It's a vegan or vegetarian's dream meal.
+It's a vegan's dream meal.

 And the best part?
 It's served on a sheet of bread (like a plate) and then you eat it with your hands, using the bread (like a scoop).
 The bread is called injera and is made of teff grain, a staple grain of Ethiopia.
 It's a spongy, fermented, tangy-tasting sourdough that's naturally gluten-free.
 Injera ranges in color from light to dark, depending on the grain quality, but the color differences only really mean less or more tang in the flavor.